JammyJ1mJ1m/JammyJ1mJ1m/README.md

-### 👋 Hi there, I'm James / JammyJimJim and i'm a student at the University of Hull
+### 👋 Hello there, I'm James / JammyJimJim and i'm a student at the University of Hull
 - 🌱 I’m currently Studying computer science for games development
-- 📫 How to reach me: Discord: JammyJimJim#1992, [Twitter](https://twitter.com/JammyJ1mJ1m), [Steam](https://steamcommunity.com/id/JammyJimJim)
+- 📫 How to reach me: Discord: JammyJimJim#1992, [Discord]JammyJimJim#1992, [Steam](https://steamcommunity.com/id/JammyJimJim)
 - 😄 Pronouns: He/Him
 - 💖 I love C# and occasionally JS
 <!--